He4eT/elseifplayer/README.md

 ## Direct links

-You can provide direct links to your games using the following URL format:
+You can provide a direct link to a specific game using the following URL format:
 ```
 /#/<mode>/<encodedURL>/[theme]/
 ```